conda/conda-dot-org/CONTRIBUTING.md

 It is also highly encouraged that you at least have a basic understanding of how to use git at the command line.
 If you do not, please check out the book [Pro Git][pro-git], available for free from the official git website.
+[GitHub CLI][github-cli] can also be a very useful tool, especially for contributors utilizing Windows machines for development work.

+> **Note**
+> For contributors who would prefer to use GitHub wrapped in a UI, [GitHub Desktop][github-desktop]
+> is recommended.

 ### Github flow